Khosiyat/GeekyPinkers/model_document.md

  ```python3
         return super().save(*args, *kwargs)
  ```
 ###### The class Meta inside a Django model is a nested class used to provide metadata and options for the model.
-It allows you to configure various aspects of how the model interacts with the database and other behaviors.
-The Meta class is a powerful way to control how your model interacts with the database and how it's displayed in the Django admin interface.
+It allows us to configure various aspects of how the model interacts with the database and other behaviors.
+The Meta class is a powerful way to control how our model interacts with the database and how it's displayed in the Django admin interface.
  ```python3
     class Meta:
  ```